thisislawatts/example-jobs/Sales Operations Manager - SDR.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

+<p><span style="font-weight: 400;"><strong>All roles listed as ‘remote’ are considered remote within the same state/country, and should we offer you the position, the remote option will be at the hiring manager’s discretion.
+Please note, you must not have any working restrictions in the country where this job is located.</strong></span></p>
 <p><span style="font-weight: 400;"><span style="text-decoration: underline;"><strong>Sales Operations Manager - SDR</strong></span><br><br>We’re looking for an entrepreneurial and driven Sales Operations Manager to join our Strategy &amp; Operations team to support Snyk’s Global Sales Development (SDR) organization through a period of hyper-growth.
 The Strategy &amp; Operations team’s mission is to support Snyk’s Leadership team in driving hyper-growth by enabling good, efficient decision making, rapid, effective execution, and scale.&nbsp; The position will report directly to Snyk’s Sr. Director, GTM Strategy, Operations and Analytics.&nbsp;</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>